carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 presentation of the data can be enhanced by conscient management of the different objects.

-## Going further, lets took an interest lineaje and explore it thoroughly
+## Going further, lets took an interest lineage and explore it thoroughly

 As we have already reviewed, phyloseq offers a lot of tools to manage
 and explore data.
 Lets take a look deeply to a tool that we already